Nepiki/Guides/Achievement-Guide-Template-(Simple).md

 Here is where you list the achievements and a guide for each.
 If multiple achievements are similar to each other and don't need a separate guide, feel free to put multiple achievement blocks below each other with a description after the final one.

-For achievement blocks, please copy the one you prefer from [this page](https://github.com/RetroAchievements/guides/wiki/Achievement-Code-Blocks).
+For achievement blocks, please copy the one you prefer from [this page](https://github.com/RetroAchievements/guides/wiki/Achievement-Code-Blocks), or use this [generator](https://raguides-template-generator.vercel.app/) to convert all achievements of a set.

 ## Step 2: Dummy Step 2 | **Total points: 999**